onfido/onfido-android-sdk/README.md

 - Advanced image quality detection technology to ensure the quality of the captured images meets the requirement of the Onfido identity verification process, guaranteeing the best success rate
 - Direct image upload to the Onfido service, to simplify integration

-⚠️ Note: The SDK is only responsible for capturing and uploading photos, videos and motion captures.
-You still need to access the [Onfido API](https://documentation.onfido.com/) to manage applicants and perform checks.
+⚠️ Note: The SDK is only responsible for capturing and uploading document photos, live selfies, live videos and motion captures.
+You still need to access the [Onfido API](https://documentation.onfido.com/) to manage applicants and [Onfido Studio](https://developers.onfido.com/guide/onfido-studio-product) to build verification workflows.

 ![Various views from the SDK](screenshots.jpg)
 ![Various views from the SDK](gifs.gif)